Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 Data Source Cache also supports caching specific tables by configuring items according to actual situations, these tables are usually hot tables.

-To enable caching specific hot tables, you can add below configurations to `spark-defaults.conf`.
+To enable caching specific hot tables, you can add the configuration below to `spark-defaults.conf`.
 ```
 # enable table lists fiberCache
 spark.sql.oap.cache.table.list.enabled          true